17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Head-Smashed-In Buffalo Jump

 Want another look at Alberta’s ancient history?
-Embark on day trip the curiously-named Head-Smashed-In Buffalo Jump.
+Embark on a day trip to the curiously-named Head-Smashed-In Buffalo Jump.
 Dubbed a UNESCO World Heritage Site in 1981, this interpretive centre sits upon one of the world’s best-preserved buffalo jumps.
-Visiting springs to life the nearly six millennia-old custom.
+Visiting this historic site springs to life the nearly six millennia-old custom.

 Head-Smashed-In Buffalo Jump

-At Head-Smashed-In Buffalo Jump, you’ll learn about the ancient cultures & customs of the area.
-You’ll also be able to browse a wide array of archeological artifacts that paint a picture of Alberta’s prehistoric life.
+At Head-Smashed-In Buffalo Jump, we learn all about the ancient cultures and customs of the area.
+Browse a wide array of archeological artifacts that paint a picture of Alberta’s prehistoric life.

 17th Avenue SW

 If you’re a hockey fan, you might recognize 17th Avenue SW as the “Red Mile” during the Calgary Flames’ 2004 Stanley Cup run.
-This road is more than a haunt for hockey maniacs though.
-It’s long been a favourite shopping & entertainment destination for Calgarians.
+This road is more than a haunt for hockey maniacs like us though.
+It’s long been a favourite shopping and entertainment destination for Calgarians—and is one of our own favorite areas to roam in the city.

 17th Avenue Beltline

 Branded as the 17th Ave Retail & Entertainment District, this lively area stretches between 2nd and 14th Street SW.
-It features over 400 shops, restaurants, bars & cafés in its midst.
+Over 400 shops, restaurants, bars, and cafés are in its midst.

 There are plenty of options to enjoy your time here.
-You can spend the morning caffeinating at a local coffee shop.
+Spend the morning caffeinating at a local coffee shop.
 Afternoons on 17th Avenue SW are best spent browsing boutiques.
 In the evenings, baristas beckon as they sling happy-hour cocktails your way.

 Whatever your preferences, 17th Avenue SW is among the most interesting hangout spots & coolest places to see in Calgary.

 Although it’s Canada’s fourth-largest metro area, choosing where to stay in Calgary isn’t so difficult.
 Most of the top points of interest in Calgary lie in & around the Downtown (including The Beltline).
-These are the best areas to base yourself for your visit.
-Here are a few hotels to start your search…
+In our experience, these are the most convenient areas to base yourself for your visit.
+Here are a few of our favorite hotels to start your search…

-• Hyatt Regency Calgary: One of the top hotels in Calgary, this centrally-located mid-range property is a fantastic choice.
-It features spacious modern rooms and superb amenities.
-Extras include a fitness centre and an on-site restaurant.
+One of the top hotels in Calgary, this centrally-located mid-range property is a fantastic choice.
+We’re big fans of the spacious modern rooms and superb amenities, including a fitness centre and an on-site restaurant.

 Although Calgary is a year-round destination, the best time to visit Calgary is between late May and late September.
-The summer months are particularly good for travellers.
-Between June and August, many of the city’s top festivals take place including the world-renowned Calgary Stampede in July.
+We think the summer months are particularly good for travellers.
+Between June and August, many of the city’s top festivals take place, including the world-renowned Calgary Stampede in July.

 Skyline